syntrydy/jans/docs/admin/config-guide/attribute-configuration.md

 }
 ```

-It just replace the previous value with new one.
+It just replaces the previous value with the new one.

-## Get Attribute by `inum`
+### Get Attribute by `inum`

-As we know, There are a lot of attributes available in the Janssen Server including custom attributes as well.
-You may want to know details information for a single attribute uniquely identified by `inum`.
+As we know, There are a lot of attributes available in the Janssen Server
+including custom attributes as well.
+You may want to know details information
+for a single attribute uniquely identified by `inum`.
 Getting an attribute information by using its `inum` is pretty simple.

 ```
 /opt/jans/jans-cli/config-cli.py --operation-id get-attributes-by-inum --url-suffix inum:attribute-iunm-value
 ```

-It will show all details information of the selected Attribute as below example.
+It will show all details information of the selected Attribute as below
+example.

 ```
 /opt/jans/jans-cli/config-cli.py --operation-id get-attributes-by-inum --url-suffix inum:b691f2ab-a7db-4725-b85b-9961575b441f